-There are hundreds of grammar rules but the basic ones refer to sentence structure and parts of speech, which are noun, pronoun, verb, adjective, adverb, preposition and conjunction.
+There are hundreds of grammar rules but the basics refer to sentence structure and parts of speech, which are noun, pronoun, verb, adjective, adverb, preposition and conjunction.
 Let’s look at the way sentences are put together and the words that form them.

 Basic English Grammar Rules

 Some of the most basic and important English grammar rules relate directly to sentence structure.
-Some of these rules specify that:
+These rules specify that:

 - A singular subject needs a singular predicate.

 - A sentence needs to express a complete thought.

 Another term for a sentence is an independent clause:

 - Clauses, like any sentence, have a subject and predicate too.
 If a group of words does not have a subject and predicate, it is a phrase.

 - If a clause can stand alone and make a complete thought, then it is independent and can be called a sentence.

 - If clauses do not express a complete thought, they are called dependent clauses.
 An example of a dependent clause, which is not a sentence, is “when I finish my work.”
 A dependent clause needs an independent clause to make it whole.